mrzeszewski/DigitalGeographiesBooks/README.md

 ### Digital technology
+Technology and the way its shapes, creates and influence everyday spatialities

 1. Jones, P. I. (2020). **Bodies, technologies and methods**.
 Routledge.
-2. Jackson, Davina, 2019,**Data Cities: How satellites are transforming architecture and design**.
+2. Jackson, D. (2019). **Data Cities: How satellites are transforming architecture and design**.
 London: Lund Humphries.
 3. Evans, L. (2018). **The re-emergence of virtual reality**.
 Routledge.
 4. Ash, J. (2017). **Phase media: Space, time and the politics of smart objects**.
 Bloomsbury Publishing USA
 5. Kleine, D (2013) **Technologies of Choice?
 ICTs, development and the capabilities approach**, MIT Press